Radical Women: Latin American Art, 1960–1985

 Radical Women: Latin American Art, 1960–1985 is organized by the Hammer Museum, Los Angeles, as part of Pacific Standard Time: LA/LA, an initiative of the Getty with arts institutions across Southern California, and guest curated by Cecilia Fajardo-Hill and Andrea Giunta with Marcela Guerrero, former curatorial fellow, Hammer Museum.
 The Brooklyn presentation is organized by Catherine J. Morris, Sackler Senior Curator, and Carmen Hermo, Assistant Curator, Elizabeth A. Sackler Center for Feminist Art, Brooklyn Museum.

 This exhibition is made possible through lead grants from the Getty Foundation.
 Major funding is provided by the Diane and Bruce Halle Foundation and Eugenio López Alonso.
 Generous support is provided by Marcy Carsey, Betty and Brack Duker, Susan Bay Nimoy, and Visionary Women.
-The Brooklyn Museum presentation is supported by the Starry Night Fund.
+Leadership support for the Brooklyn Museum presentation is provided by the Ford Foundation.
+Major support is provided by the Starry Night Fund, the Horace W. Goldsmith Foundation, Brooklyn Friends of Radical Women, and Bank of America.
+Additional support is provided by the Clarissa and Edgar Bronfman Jr. Foundation, Christina and Emmanuel Di Donna, Dominique Lévy and Brett Gorvy, and Susan Bay